-In the first, you have the option to select or unselect files or Folder.
+In the first, you have the option to select or unselect files or Folders.
 In the commit message, you can put the message( text) in it.
-For example, I am writing Initial commit.
+For example, I am writing the Initial commit.
 At the bottom, you will see the Diff.
 Here you can see the previous versions of the code ( Any code Changes).
 After committing all the Files will go back to the default color from Green Color.

 Step 3: Integrate Github with PyCharm

 All the above steps will lead you to create version control of the project locally.
-The only local user can add and commit.
+Only local user can add and commit.
 What if you want to share the code with the other user?
 Then you will use Github.
 Github is a cloud version control that is a Cloud repository.
 Now if you want to integrate Github with PyCharm then follow the process done in this section.

 Cloning and Pulling From Github

 To integrate Github with PyCharm just go to VCS>Checkout from Version Control and Select Github.
 It will open up the window like below.
-Select the authorization type Password and enter your Github username and password.
+Select the authorization type Password and enter your GitHub username and password.
 Select the desired repository URL.
 Now you can clone and Pull all the Files from that Url.

-Pushing to the Github
+Pushing to the GitHub

 Now the next thing is How to Push the Files created and committed in Step 2 to Github.
 To do this you have to Push the Files and Folder to the Github URL.
 Right-click on the File and Goto Git>Repository and click on Remotes.
 It will open up the window.
-Fill in the Name of the Repository (It can be anything.) and URL of the repository.
+Fill in the Name of the Repository (It can be anything.) and the URL of the repository.
 In this example, I have added the name as GitTutorial and Github URL.
 It will check the URL and it will be added if it exists.

 Now the final task is to push the files created in step 2 to Github Url.
 To do this Goto Git>Repository and click on Push.
 Select the name of the previously added repository (GitTutorial) and click on Push.
 After some time it will ask for access to Github.
-Put there your username and password and Login.
+Put there your username and password and log in.
 It will successfully Push all the committed files in Step 2 to your Repository URL.
-In the same way, you can pull the changes from Github URL by going to Git>Repository and clicking on Pull.
+In the same way, you can pull the changes from GitHub URL by going to Git>Repository and clicking on Pull.

 Hurray!
 You have successfully integrated Github with PyCharm.
 I hope this article has solved your problem on How to Integrate Github with PyCharm.
 There are also other version control tools that you can integrate with Pycharm they are Mercurial and Subversion.
 But Integration with Github is Popular.
 If you any questions on Github and PyCharm then please contact us.
 We are always ready to help you.
 In the meantime, you can subscribe and like our dedicated Page on Data Science.